 Unable to afford basic human needs like thirst, food, and shelter, parents living in poverty are often left with no choice than to catapult their children into the same unjust world of child labour that they themselves have grown up in.
 Few are able to barely save money and admit their child into a school, where the child faces difficulties owing to years of inequality.

-Lakshyam vowed to right these wrongs and ensure that the human rights of these children are no longer violated.
+Lakshyam (NGO in India for children education) vowed to right these wrongs and ensure that the human rights of these children are no longer violated.
 Basic Education is the human right of every individual as laid down in the International Human Rights Law by the United Nations.
 Butterfly- Child Welfare and Education program was established to provide comprehensive assistance to impoverished children through a learning program focusing on textual and practical knowledge as well as personality development.
 Butterfly is a symbol of freedom – freedom from the clutches of inequality and child labour.

 |DELHI||VASANT KUNJ||120 (Completed)|

 |TOTAL – 555|

 We all have fond memories of playing with toys in our childhood, be it a plastic soldier, remote control car, favorite jigsaw puzzle, or superhero/princess figurine.
 Children of slum dwellers, street children or kids staying in remote villages often are devoid of this experience altogether.
 They have to settle for makeshift toys made from tyres, plastic bottle, sticks, rope – whatsoever limited things they have around them.